webhdx/ft0317a_ceiling_fan_light/README.md

 1. **ESPHome Configuration** for Sonoff RF Bridge R2 - Acts as a simple RF gateway that transmits received codes and reports original remote codes to Home Assistant
 2. **Home Assistant Configuration** - Provides comprehensive entities and automation for complete fan and light control

+> **Example Compatible Device**: This integration was developed and tested with the [GONEO Bladeless Ceiling Fan Light](https://www.goneoglobal.com/collections/ceiling-fan-light/products/bladeless-ceiling-fan-light) (Model: F19A), which uses the FT0317A remote control.
+Many other compatible devices likely exist, as these ceiling fans are primarily manufactured in China and widely available on platforms like AliExpress with the same FT0317A remote.

 ## Limitations

 - **Timer Functions**: The original remote's timer features (1h, 4h, 8h) are not currently supported